Film run-time: 16 minutes | Starring Grace Glowicki, Ben Petrie, Andrew Chown

 Written and Directed by Ben Petrie, Produced by Kristy Neville, Cinematography by Kelly Jeffrey

-“Her Friend Adam“, a 2016 short film by Ben Petrie, is a darkly comical creation of neurotic anxiety and volatile outburst, that epitomizes the precarious nature of a relationship in doubt, and the precipitous unravelling that can result from the smallest of misguided gestures.
+“Her Friend Adam“, a 2016 short film by Ben Petrie, is a darkly comic creation of neurotic anxiety and volatile outburst, that epitomizes the precarious nature of a relationship in doubt, and the precipitous unravelling that can result from the smallest of misguided gestures.
 Robert and Liv are about to head out for a show, but her friend Adam needs to pick up a camera from the apartment before they leave.
 Insecure about their friendship, Robert goes to look through Liv’s phone when she’s out of the room.

-In romance as in other aspects of life, confidence and certainty in affairs breeds a goodwill that enables such arrangements to flourish.
+In romance as in other aspects of life, confidence and certainty breeds a goodwill that enables such arrangements to flourish.
 What is most well-illustrated here, however, is just how pernicious the opposite could be, where one misstep can lead to more consequential faux pas.
-Robert’s self-gratifying need for assurance produces an exactly opposite measure: he has poetically received the assurance that he had so sought, only it is an assurance of dissolution and not the devotion that he had wished for.
+Robert’s self-gratifying need for assurance produces an exactly opposite measure: he has poetically received the assurance that he had so sought, but it is an assurance of dissolution and not the devotion that he had wished for.

 Simultaneously, there is an exploration of the blurred distinction between friendship and relationship, positioning Robert’s line of questioning into a more justified bracket.
 When the range of actions permissible within a union is ill-defined, the room for fallacious assumptions widens, increasing the possibility of strife.
 In a passionate embrace and exchange of affection with Adam, Liv embodies this quality of ambiguity, effectively a glimpse into Robert’s incubated uncertainty.